amueller69/Law-School-Notes/Bar-Review/Evidence.md

 ### 804 Exceptions - Only Where Declarant Unavailable

 * **Former testimony** - two components, both need to satisfied to apply:
-  * Testimony was given by unavailable W under oath at previous trial/hearing/deposition, whether part of current proceeding or a different yet related one
+  * Testimony was given by unavailable W **under oath at previous trial/hearing/deposition**, whether part of current proceeding or a different yet related one
     * Grand juries do not count since no chance to cross-examine
-  * Is now is now offered against same party who had meaningful opportunity and similar motive to cross-examine W previously
+  * Is now is now **offered against same party who had meaningful opportunity and similar motive** to cross-examine W previously
     * Issue/charges/claims need to be fairly similar else it gives rise to a new set of reasons/motives in examining W
     * Identity of party must be same, unless civil cases involving someone with vertical privity to the party before (e.g., successors in interest)

-* **Dying declaration** - statement made by declarant, under the belief of imminent death, about its cause or circumstance
+* **Dying declaration** - statement made by declarant, **under the belief of imminent death, about its cause or circumstance**
   * Applies in homicide cases and civil cases only
   * Needs to be genuine belief of certain imminent death (mental state)
   * Needs to convey actual knowledge about cause/circumstances, not just suspicions

 * **Statement against interest** - statement that would have only been made if reasonable person in D's position believed it to be true since it is so averse to his interests
   * Must have been against interests at time it was made; based on firsthand knowledge
-  * Examples: statement would be severely damaging to finances or reputation, expose him to civil/criminal liability, invalidate claim he has against someone else
+  * Examples: statement would be **severely damaging to finances or reputation, expose him to civil/criminal liability, invalidate claim** he has against someone else
   * If offered in criminal case where it tends to expose D to criminal liability, must also be supported by corroborating circumstances that clearly indicate its trustworthiness

 * Others